Sleepwalking is when someone walks or carries out complex activities while not fully awake.

 Taking steps to prevent some of these triggers – such as making sure you get enough sleep, and working on strategies to deal with and reduce stress – will often help.

 What happens when a person sleepwalks

-Some episodes of sleepwalking may involve just sitting up in bed and looking around, briefly appearing confused, while in others they may get out of bed and walk about, open cupboards, get dressed or eat, and may appear agitated.
+In some episodes of sleepwalking, a person may just sit up in bed and look around, briefly appearing confused.
+Others may get out of bed and walk about, open cupboards, get dressed or eat, and they may appear agitated.